How to get back into working out

 Home exercise equipment

 This affordable exercise ball is available in five sizes.
-It supports up to 2,000 pounds of weight and is considered ideal for core workouts.
+It supports up to 2,000 pounds and is considered ideal for core workouts.

 Sold by Amazon